vd3glhf/rutor-cmd/README.md

 # rutor-cmd
-Downloading torrent files from rutor.org using the command line interface
+Downloading torrent files from rutor.info using the command line interface